varshithaga/visualbaesmusicrecommendation/README.md

 create another file inside visua_music_rec folder named train_genre_cnn.py ( to train a CNN to classify music genres using your dataset)
 (here change the data directry path ) , this should contain images_original folder , the dataset from https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification   image_original folder is present inside this dataset)

-install postgresql , create a database named musicrecommend and enter your  username and password
+install postgresql ,

+create a database named musicrecommend

 in settings.py
+and enter your  username and password in DATABASES

+git clone the folder and then apply migrations

+python manage.py makemigrations

+python manage.py migrate

+next run in terminal (for training the model)

+python train_genre_cnn.py
+(to train the images)

+next

+create the folder named inside management inside create another folder named command inside that create a file named print_music_files.py  ( is to to automatically populate your MusicFile database table with information about the audio files from your dataset)

+then in terminal run --> python manage.py print_music_files

+then run
+python manage.py runserver